Mimi Chakraborty: Gaaner Oparey

 Gaaner Oparey, was the musical journey between two artists, Bohemian Gora and traditional Pupe and their love and in the whole process reinventing Tagore's "music".
 The story revolved around a girl called Pupe from an orthodox Tagore-worshipping family and Gora, an extremely talented but care-free lad, who keeps on experimenting with Rabindra Sangeet.
 This TV show marks the beginning of a year-long celebration of 150th birth anniversary of Kabiguru Rabindranath Tagore.

 Chakraborty portrayed the role of Pupe, a very talented singer, belonging to an orthodox Tagore worshipping family, who used to sing Rabindra Sangeet in traditional form in concurrence with her family values.
 She was brilliant in all the emotions and made Pupe iconic.

 Bapi Bari Jaa

 Chakraborty's film debut was in Bapi Bari Jaa in which she played the female lead, Dola.
 The film was produced by Prosenjit Chatterjee production house, Ideas Creations.
 The film was also the silver-screen debut of Arjun Chakrabarty (better known as Gora, the male protagonist from Gaaner Opaarey) who played the role of Bapi, the male lead.

+Political career

+In 2019, she joined politics and contested from Jadavpur Loksabha Constituency in 2019 Indian general election as a Trinamool Congress candidate which she won.
+She was a Member of Parliament in the 17th Lok Sabha from Jadavpur constituency.
+Chakraborty resigned from her post on 15 February 2024.